They say absence makes the heart grow fonder.

-- It’s damage control; no contact means no bad words spoken, no arguments, and no planting “reasons to hate you” seeds in your exes head.
+- It is damage control; initiating the no contact rule (whether for 30 day’s or however long you do it) means no bad words spoken, no arguments, and no planting “reasons to hate you” seeds in your ex’s head.
 This reason alone makes it a no-brainer to give your ex space.

-- It puts the power back in your hands, which you invariably lost at the break up point.
+- It puts some of the power back in your hands, which you invariably lost at the break-up point.
 How?
-Because you choose to retreat and take time out to consider your options when you do no contact correctly.
-And that is a demonstration of power.
+Because choosing to retreat and take a break is a demonstration of power.

 - It just might COMPEL your ex to make contact with you first.
 This isn’t a big reason to go NC, but just like reason #2.. it’s a nice benefit if it happens.

 There’s a lot we can discuss, at length I’d imagine.. just from the 6 points above.
 But for now, I feel it especially relevant that you heed point number 4: that is, “to get organised, to correct bad habits, and to find and action an effective plan.”